Last updated:

 Hericenones and erinacines may stimulate nerve growth factors

-Explore verified Bear's Head Tooth supplements and products from trusted vendors
+Explore Bear's Head Tooth products from independent vendors

 Species: Hericium coralloides